ASH-ART/Tiny-Dimply-Qazy/README.md

 ## License

 This project is released under the GPL v3 License.
 Please refer to the LICENCE file.

 ## Credits

-PeppyToad for the layout and pcb help and firmware, ash for the scuffed pcb, lazydesigner, tominabox1, whydobearsexplod and Alas for the inspiration.
+PeppyToad for the layout and pcb help and firmware, ash for the scuffed pcb; lazydesigner, tominabox1, whydobearsexplod and Alas for the inspiration.
-Consider bhj
+Consider BHJ (I hate Bart Harley Jarvis!)